smrtdylan/Calc/README.md

 if option == 'yes':
     firstnum = input("What's your first number? ")

-    secondnum = input("What's your second number? ")
+    secondnum = input("What's your second number/exponent number? ")

     equation = input('Which one-step equation would you like to do?
-Type MULTI, DIV, ADD, SUB ') equation.upper()
+Type MULTI, DIV, ADD, SUB, or EXP ') equation.upper()

     if str(equation.upper()) == 'MULTI':